|

 "I regained memory of the greatest of all wonders in my boyhood, when I lay on the hill of Kilmasheogue and Earth revealed itself to me as a living being, and rock and clay were made transparent so that I saw lovelier and lordlier beings than I had known before, and was made partner in memory of mighty things, happenings in ages long sunken behind time.
 Though the walls about the psyche have thickened with age and there are many heavinesses piled about it, I still know that the golden age is all about us and that we can, if we will, dispel that opacity and have vision once more of the ancient Beauty.

-– From “The Golden Age”, a magical essay by George William Russell (see link to essay below)
+– From “The Golden Age”, a magical excerpt from "Song and Its Fountain", a collection of essays by George William Russell

 The event will be in person and live webcast: https://www.youtube.com/user/IWCinSantaBarbara